-Non-U.S. Institutions: Unofficial copies or duplicates are sufficient for review of your application for PreMBA status.
+Unofficial copies or duplicates are sufficient for review of your application for PreMBA status.
 If approved for PreMBA status, you will need to submit your official marks sheets (transcripts) and diploma, as well as translated copies if the originals are not in English.
 Approval is contingent upon verification of these official documents.
 The originals are required for review but will be returned to you.
-To make arrangements with the MBA-PM staff to pick up the documents, deliver them to the Office of Admissions, or personally return them to you, please contact us.
+To make arrangements with the Professional MBA staff to pick up the documents, deliver them to the Office of Admissions, or personally return them to you, please contact us.

-PreMBA materials are reviewed on the same basis as an application for formal admission (professional, postbaccalaureate work experience, demonstrated leadership, and successful academic performance).
-Candidates are notified by mail of a decision within three weeks after all necessary documents are received.
-Typically, the review committee expects the following:
+PreMBA materials are reviewed on the same basis as an application for full admission (professional, post-baccalaureate work experience, demonstrated leadership, and successful academic performance).
+Candidates are notified by email and/or mail of a decision within three weeks after all necessary documents are received.
+Typically, the admissions committee expects the following:

 - 18 months of post-baccalaureate, professional work experience

-- Nontraditional students may have acquired a bachelor degree after beginning professional experience; in these cases, this work experience will be considered.
+- Nontraditional students may have acquired a bachelor's degree after beginning professional experience; in these cases, this work experience will be considered.